neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 ------------------------------------------------------------

-Line Flag to affect wrapping?
+Row Flag to affect wrapping?
     [default, none, force marker, use tab, no marker]

 Multi-Layer - which are wrapped?